 - Completion of core courses (see master’s requirements)

-- A Ph.D. pass on qualifying examinations (See master’s requirements.)
-Exemptions may be granted on the basis of previous work.
-(Petition to the graduate director is required.)
+- A Ph.D. pass on qualifying examinations (See MA requirements) Exemptions may be granted on the basis of previous work. (petition to the graduate director is required.)